16 Introduction to SQL with dbplyr

 How to connect to a database from R

 depends on the type of database management system.
-For our purposes, because how to connect to a Database management system depends so heavily on the type, we will focus on a database management system that is contained in the R
+For our purposes, because how to connect to a Database management system depends so heavily on the type, we will focus on using a local (not remote) data base that has been put into your /data

 .